colpal/actions-pr-comment/README.md

 > GitHub action for creating, updating, and hiding comments on pull requests

 ## Assumptions
 1. A message body is ready to be used as a comment.
-This can be either passed directly via `comment-body` or as a file via `comment-body-path`
+This can be either passed directly via `comment-body` or as a file via `comment-body-path`.

 ## Inputs
 All inputs for this action are summarized below for quick reference: